saintmalik/blog.saintmalik.me/blog/2023-04-11-argocd-on-kubernetes-cluster.md

   }
 ```

-Once you have applied the above terraform codes, Argocd will be deployed in your **argocd** namespace and loadbalancer to access argocd server via UI, will be generated too, you can find it by running ```kubectl get svc -n argocd```
+Once you have applied the above terraform codes, Argocd will be deployed in your **argocd** namespace and load balancer to access argocd server via UI, will be generated too, you can find it by running ```kubectl get svc -n argocd```

-Also the generated password to access your argocd server will be stored in the **argocd-login.txt** file for you, and you will notice the **del-argo-pass null_resource** in the terraform code.
+Also, the generated password to access your argocd server will be stored in the **argocd-login.txt** file for you, and you will notice the **del-argo-pass null_resource** in the terraform code.

-What that section of the code does is that, after you have gotten the come along argocd server password, it's security wise to delete the secret from our cluster, its mentioned in the argocd docs too.
+What that section of the code does is that, after you have gotten the come-along argocd server password, it's security-wise to delete the secret from our cluster, it's mentioned in the argocd docs too.

 ### Argo CD Application